tomlurge/converTor/docs/avro.md

 directly generally offers better performance, as builders create a copy of the datastructure before it is written.

   Builder

+    - validate the data as it's set
     - automatically set any default values specified in the schema
-  - validate the data as it's set
+    - requires to set all fields even if they are null
     - however less performant

+  Constructor

+    - validates when serializing which is sufficient in our case
+    - doesn't provide defaults but we do already
+    - fields don't need to be set explicitely if a default value is given (as we always do)
+    - is more performant which is nice with as much data as we have

+Conclusion: we should use _**constructor**_s!